 Effective Date: February 7, 2024

-PROGRAM APPLICABILITY: IMC 2600 and 2681
+PROGRAM APPLICABILITY: IMCs 2600 and 2681

 81421-01 INSPECTION OBJECTIVES

-01.01 To verify and assess the licensee implementation of its physical protection system that will minimize the potential for unauthorized removal of Special Nuclear Material (SNM) and facilitate the location and recovery of missing SNM.
+01.01 To verify and assess the licensee’s implementation of its physical protection system that will minimize the potential for unauthorized removal of Special Nuclear Material (SNM) and facilitate the location and recovery of missing SNM.

 01.02 To verify the licensee’s implementation of its physical protection program in accordance with U.S. Nuclear Regulatory Commission (NRC) requirements, NRC approved security plans, and any additional NRC site-specific security measures.